rcalix1/Where_Money_Gen_AI/README.md

 ## Artificial intelligence investments have increased substantially

-* 10 billion from microsft to OpenAI
+* 10 billion from microsoft to OpenAI

 ## Charts